-As usual, I always begin by thinking, whenever I see failure in road
+As usual, I always begin by thinking whenever I see failure in road

-after its inception in early 1960s.
+after its inception in the early 1960s.
 Exactly,

 at this time, mule tracks and footways are mere history to track back.
 Roads